Table of Contents

-This is a great feature as the amplifier already has built in power amp and cab emulations. the USB connection also lets you update the firmware or control with MIDI.
+This is a great feature as the amplifier already has a built-in power amp and cab emulations.
+The USB connection also lets you update the firmware or control with MIDI.

-The Marshall Code 50 is rated at 50 watts of output power and man does it deliver!
-The power is right on with a heavy hitting drummer and cuts through the mix very well.
+The Marshall Code is rated at an output power of 50 watts, and man does it deliver!
+The power is right on with a heavy-hitting drummer and cuts through the mix very well.

-Nice thing about this amp is that there is plenty of power on tap and you don’t have to dime it.
-I find that when it is dimed, it gets a bit flubby in the bass.
+The nice thing about this amp is that there is plenty of power on tap, and you don’t have to crank it.
+I find that when it is cranked, it gets a bit loose in the bass.